ElmerKao/Stuff/README.md

 # Setups
-Hi,My Name is Isaac  👋
+Hi, My Name is Isaac  👋

 - I'm a student of SMR/MSN